damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 So let's suppose we're going to create a static blog with [Jekyll 3][Jekyll].
 If you are not creating a blog or are not using Jekyll just follow along, it should be straightforward enough to translate the steps for different purposes.
-You can also find many example projects using different static blog generators (like Middleman or Hugo) in [GitLab's example projects][examplepages].
+You can also find many example projects using different static site generators (like Middleman or Hugo) in [GitLab's example projects][examplepages].

-A simple stub blog can be simply created with:
+A simple example blog can be created with:

 ```shell
 $ jekyll new cool-blog